Complete Dunkin' Japan menu with prices in JPY and USD equivalent. Compare against US prices — Dunkin' in Japan is 18% cheaper on average.

 ¥639.71 | $4.09 | ▼ 18% cheaper |

-A typical meal — a main, a side, and a drink — will cost roughly ¥730.48 (about $7.25 USD).
-If you're ordering delivery through Uber Eats or Demae-can, expect to add 15-25% on top of that for platform fees, service charges, and delivery.
+A typical meal — a main, a side, and a drink — will cost roughly ¥786.88 (about $9.00 USD).
+If you're ordering delivery through Uber Eats or DoorDash, expect to add 15-25% on top of that for platform fees, service charges, and delivery.

 Cash is still widely used in Japan, though IC cards (Suica, Pasmo) and QR payments are increasingly accepted.
 Credit cards work at most chain locations.